-As you know by now, I love soups!
-And what goes perfectly with soup?
-Bread, of course!
-While I love my 100% Whole Wheat Bread, sometimes I just want a good old crusty bread instead.
-This classic French bread is the perfect thing to make when I’m in that mood.
+This easy Homemade French bread is the perfect thing to make when I’m in that mood.
 Plus, there is just something satisfying about making things from dough, don’t you think?

 Try it yourself- you’ll love how easy it is to feel like Martha Stewart! 🙂

 (I did want to note that your crust will be much prettier than what mine is in the picture.
-I was busy taking care of my 2 little ones while I made this and as a result forgot all about the egg white wash.
-The bread was still good but it was missing that beautifully delicious, shiny crust that makes it amazing.
+I was busy taking care of my two little ones while I made this and as a result, forgot all about the egg white wash.
+The bread was still good but it was missing that beautifully delicious, shiny crust that makes it extra amazing.
 So definitely learn from me and make sure you don’t forget to do that!)

 - 2 Tbsp. yeast